This article on the Best Baby Friendly Destinations was written by baby travel expert Celine Brewer and may contain affiliate links.

 It may sound surprising, but Yosemite National Park is an awesome baby-friendly travel destination!
 And that doesn’t mean just driving to overlooks to see the views and snap selfies of yourself with your little ones.
-There are so many baby-friendly hikes you can do with a good off-road stroller, and even more options if you’re willing to use a baby hiking carrier.
+There are so many baby-friendly hikes you can do with a good off-road stroller, and even more options if you’re willing to use a baby carrier to hike with your baby.

-Visiting Yosemite with a baby — actually, visiting any national park with a baby — is a great idea.
-With just a little extra gear, you can take baby all over the park and still have an epic mini-adventure.
+Visiting Yosemite with a baby — actually, visiting any US national park with a baby — is a great idea.
+With just a little extra gear, like one of these best baby carriers for hiking, you can take baby all over the park and still have an epic mini-adventure.

 Sedona, Arizona USA

-- Lots of Baby Friendly Outdoor Activities: Take a stroll around Stanley Park, visit Kitslano Beach, enjoy a treetop adventure at Capilano Suspension Bridge
+- Lots of baby-friendly outdoor activities: Take a stroll around Stanley Park, visit Kitsilano Beach, enjoy a treetop adventure at Capilano Suspension Bridge

 You can read more about visiting Vancouver with a baby here.

-We’ve always loved Bali and have traveled all over the island as a couple.
-So when it came to booking our first baby friendly holiday, it seemed like the natural choice.
+We’ve always loved Bali, Indonesia and have traveled all over the island as a couple.
+So when it came to booking our first baby-friendly holiday, it seemed like the natural choice.
 We could not have been happier with our decision.

-When traveling with a baby, Japan will always continue to be my number one choice for baby friendly vacations and here’s why:
+When traveling with a baby, Japan will always continue to be my number one choice for baby-friendly countries and here’s why: